FAQ

 ANSWER

-According to the NES, “an employer may require an … employee to take a period of paid annual leave, but only if the requirement is reasonable” (Fair Work Act cl.
-94(5)).
+An employer may require an award/agreement free employee to take a period of paid annual leave, but only if the requirement is reasonable.

-A requirement to take annual leave would be considered reasonable if the employer’s enterprise is being shut down for a period such as between Christmas and New Year.
+A requirement to take annual leave is likely to be reasonable if the practice is shut down over the Christmas/New Year period.

-If you have not accumulated enough annual leave to cover the practice’s shutdown period, then the NTCER allows for access to leave in advance of accrual, by negotiation (NTCER cl.
-6.1), if this is within your maximum entitlement, otherwise leave without pay would be required.
+If you have not accumulated enough annual leave to cover the practice’s shutdown period, then the NTCER provides that annual leave may be taken in advance of accrual, by negotiation: see clause 6.2 of the NTCER.
+Otherwise, this should be leave without pay.